seud0nym/tch-gui-unhide/utilities/README.md

                     in the USB backups directory.
 Output will be written to the system log. --restore-config should be the LAST option specified, and may optionally be followed by the name of the overlay backup file to be restored.
+Saved defaults are IGNORED when --restore-config is specified.
 ```

 ## set-optimal-bank-plan